School of English

 - How to apply: Please see links below

 The School comprises more than twenty permanent members of teaching staff, and a substantial number of Postdoctoral Fellows, Teaching Associates, Research Associates and Teaching Assistants.
-There are over 100 visiting students each year, and about 60 students who are reading for research degrees.
-In spite of the large numbers of students, the School maintains a strong commitment to small-group teaching and to individually-directed research.
+There are over 100 visiting students each year, and around 30 students who are reading for research degrees.
+Despite large numbers of students, the School maintains a strong commitment to small group teaching and to individually directed research.

-Research Programmes With three well-established taught postgraduate courses and over 60 research students, the School of English has a vibrant research culture, with opportunities in a wide range of subjects and areas.
-We especially welcome applications in: medieval and renaissance literature, eighteenth-century literature, Anglo-Irish literature and drama, American literature, popular literature, creative writing, Victorian literature, postcolonial literature, Old English, and children’s literature.
+The School of English has a vibrant research culture, with opportunities in a wide range of subjects and areas.
+We especially welcome applications in: medieval and renaissance literature, eighteenth-century literature, Irish Studies, American literature, popular literature, creative writing, Victorian literature, postcolonial literature, Old English, and children’s literature.
 Research opportunities in all areas are considerably enhanced by Trinity Library.
-As well being a copyright library, it holds manuscripts and special collections that can form the basis of research projects, particularly in the early period, in Anglo-Irish literature and in children’s literature.
+As well being a copyright library, it holds manuscripts and special collections that can form the basis of research projects, particularly in the early period, in Irish writing and in children’s literature.

 The School regularly hosts visiting lecturers and writers and organizes international conferences and symposia.
 Research students are always involved in the organization of these events and frequently will present research papers.
-The postgraduates also organize weekly research seminars, and all research students are expected to contribute to these.
+The postgraduates also organize weekly research seminars, and all research students are expected to contribute to and attend these events.